accosmin-org/libnano/docs/solver.md

 #### Example

-A working example for constructing and minimizing an objective function can be found in ```example/src/minimize.cpp```.
+A working example for constructing and minimizing an objective function can be found in the [example](../example/src/minimize.cpp).
 The source shows additionally how to:
 * compute objective function values at various points,
 * compute the accuracy of the gradient using central finite difference,
 * retrieve and configure the solver,